In This Article

 Mistake 4: Not adjusting for the deduction for SE tax.
 Half of self-employment tax is deductible, which reduces your AGI and thus your estimated income tax.
 Make sure you're accounting for this in your calculation.

-When to Work With a CPA
+When Should I Work With a CPA on Estimated Tax Payments?

 If your income varies significantly quarter to quarter, you have multiple income sources, you had a major financial event this year (business sale, divorce, inheritance), or you've underpaid in prior years, working with a CPA to calculate and schedule your estimated payments is worth the investment.
-The cost of getting it wrong — penalty charges plus a surprise tax bill — usually exceeds the cost of getting it right from the start.
+The cost of getting it wrong (penalty charges plus a surprise tax bill) usually exceeds the cost of getting it right from the start.

 Greg Monaco, CPA, MBA is the founder of Gregory Monaco, CPA LLC, a virtual CPA practice based in Livingston, NJ.
 Member of AICPA and NJSCPA.